jayant-07/TODO-LIST/README.md

-# TODO-LIST
+# Things-to-done
-A simple application which helps us to schedule our day to day todo's .
+A simple web app that alllows user to manage their tasks.
+You can check it out [here](https://fathomless-everglades-89134.herokuapp.com/).